-- 11. The humanitarian and military actors have fundamentally different institutional thinking and cultures, characterised by the distinct chain-ofcommand and clear organisational structures of the military vis-à-vis the diversity of the humanitarian community.
-The two groups have different mandates, objectives, working methods, and even vocabularies.
-It is important for military actors to understand the complex network of humanitarian assistance, which includes international organizations and local, national and international NGOs that work with national staff and local partners.
+- The humanitarian and military actors 11. fundamentally have different institutional thinking and cultures, characterised by the chain-of-command distinct and organisational structures of the military vis-à-vis the diversity of the humanitarian community.
+The two groups have different mandates, objectives. working methods. and vocabularies.
+It is important for military actors to understand the complex network of humanitarian which includes international assistance, organizations and local. national international NGOs that work with national staff and local partners.
 Humanitarian action is also largely dependent on acceptance by the parties to the conflict.
 Most of the local actors engaged in humanitarian work are present on the ground long before the arrival of international personnel and will continue their functions after their departure.
-Susceptibility towards local sensitivities and adherence to the actuality and perception of impartiality and independence are therefore pivotal assets of any humanitarian operation, and this should be made known to the military.
-For humanitarian actors, on the other hand, it is important to be aware of the varied reasons and motivations why the military may undertake actions that can encroach on humanitarian space. - 12.
-Within the context of civil-military relations, there are a number of situations where some level of coordination between the humanitarian and military actors may become necessary.
-As defined in paragraph 10, civil-military coordination is a shared responsibility of the humanitarian and military actors, and it may take place in various levels of intensity and form.
-Where cooperation between the humanitarian and military actors is not appropriate, opportune or possible, or if there are no common goals to pursue, then these actors merely operate side-by-side.
+Susceptibility towards sensitivities and adherence to the actuality and perception of impartiality and independence are therefore pivotal assets of any humanitarian operation, and this should be made known to the military.
+For humanitarian actors, on the other hand, it is important to be aware of the varied reasons and motivations why the military may undertake actions that can encroach on humanitarian space. - Within the context of civil-military 12. relations, there are a number of situations where some level of coordination between the humanitarian and military actors may become necessary.
+As defined in paragraph 10, civilmilitary coordination is a shared responsibility of the humanitarian and military actors, and it may take place in various levels of intensity and cooperation form.
+Where between humanitarian and military actors is not appropriate, opportune or possible, or if there are no common goals to pursue, then these actors merely operate side-by-side.
 Such a relationship may be best described as one of co-existence, in which case civil-military coordination should focus on minimizing competition and conflict in order to enable the different actors to work in the same geographical area with minimum disruption to each other's activities.
-When there is a common goal and agreed strategy, and all parties accept to work together, cooperation may become possible, and coordination should focus on improving the effectiveness and efficiency of the combined efforts to serve humanitarian objectives. - 13.
-In any circumstances, however, it is important to maintain a clear separation between the roles of the military and humanitarian actors, by distinguishing their respective spheres of competence and responsibility.
-This approach is implicit in and builds on the principles of international humanitarian law, and is crucial to maintaining the independence of humanitarian action.
-The need for the humanitarians to maintain an actual and perceived distance from the military is especially important with regard to belligerent forces or representatives of an occupying power.
-Any coordination with a party to an armed conflict must proceed with extreme caution, care and sensitivity, given that the actual or perceived affiliation with a belligerent might lead to the loss of neutrality and impartiality of the humanitarian organization, which might in turn affect the security of beneficiaries as well as humanitarian staff, and jeopardize the whole humanitarian operation in a conflict zone.
-Thus, cooperation the closer form of coordination-with belligerent forces should in principle not take place, unless in extreme and exceptional circumstances and as a last resort.
+When there is a